About

 And lastly, this is for you.

 You have stories to tell.
 We all do.
 And they matter more than we often let ourselves believe!
 Sometimes, a single story shared at a table can change everything: it can spark connection, soften grief, make someone feel less alone.
 Food Stories is a prompt, an invitation, a mirror.
 It's a reminder that what we carry and what we share has weight and beauty.
-I'm grateful for many teachers like Gina Rae La Cerva, who reminded me of this during her Food Memoir Writing workshop in the fall of 2024.

 My dream for this deck is that it becomes part of your most treasured memories: a warm dinner gathering, a lingering lunch, a hot date, a travel adventure, or a quiet moment of self-reflection.
 Whether played solo or with others, I want these cards to be well-loved, stained with curry, oil, or wine.
 I want them to remind you of times you found connection and nourishment in a world that often leaves us hungry and isolated.